jmderkacy/learn_fortran/README.md

 # learn_fortran
-Test code to learn Fortran language
+Test code to learn the Fortran programming language

 Based on the following tutorials:
 Introduction to Programming using Fortran 95 by Janet Nicholson